fhswf/MLPro/doc/rtd/content/03_machine_learning/mlpro_rl/sub/02_getstarted.rst

 If you have experience in both MLPro and reinforcement learning, then you can directly start with **Section (3) What is MLPro-RL?**.

-After following this step-by-step guideline, we expect the user understands the MLPro-RL in practice and starts using MLPro-RL.
+After following the below step-by-step guideline, we expect the user understands the MLPro-RL in practice and starts using MLPro-RL.

 **1. What is MLPro?**
    If you are a first-time user of MLPro, you might wonder what is MLPro.